OUR REPUTATION, INDUSTRY EXPERTISE AND NATIONAL COVERAGE IS ONE OF THE BEST

 IN THE TRADE

 We offer a range of valuation and professional services dedicated to our core client base of tenants, lessees and operators of only licensed and leisure properties in England & Wales.
-Here at Morgan & Clarke, we also like to help on a more personal level, offering; legal advice, guidance and expert tips.
+Here at Morgan & Clarke, we also like to help on a more personal level, offering; legal insight, guidance and expert tips.
 Unlike other Chartered Surveyors, we are only on the side of the tenant.
 Or in some cases, representing small, private Landlords.
 Our registered enterprise office is in the UK in central London, with regional offices in both Stroud and Lewes.

 What are our specialisations?

 Click on each service above to take you it's website page.

 Read on to see some common questions asked by our clients.

 What is in a section 25 notice?

 Generally, the Pub Co/Landlord serves a Section 25 notice a minimum of six months and a maximum of 12 months prior to the end of the lease.
 A Pub Co can issue a Section 25 notice to agree or oppose a renewal.
 These notices are often referred to as either ‘non-hostile’ or ‘hostile’ Section 25 notices.
 The issuance of a Section 25 notice will either set out the agreement of any renewal or the opposition of such renewal.

 Licensees can pre-empt their Pub Co landlords by serving their own Section 26 notices to request a new tenancy/lease term.
 The Pub Co must, within two months of the tenant notice, provide a response in agreement or notice of opposition to an application to the court for the grant of a new tenancy.

 What are the differences between a ‘non-hostile’ or ‘hostile’ Section 25 notice?